swistak7171/CallMonitor/app/README.md

 ## Description

-This is the main module of the application.
-It contains the main activity and the application class.
+This is the main module of the application containing the main activity, phone call monitoring service and initializers of the dependencies.
-It also contains the dependency injection configuration.